CHIMEFRB/voe/README.md

 - proprietary period length (in years)

 Optionally, one can practice the submission by setting the `--sandbox` flag in the call signature.

-# NOTES:

-Layout:
-- observatory will send an HTML request contiaining all the information needed to create a VOEvent to voe.
-- voe will validate the dictionary using Pydantic, publish it to comet and save it to a MongoDB
-- voe will periodically check the MongoDB for new subscribers and for newly retracted FRBs
-- voe will also be able to submit FRBs from the MongoDB to the TNS through a CLI

-Environment variables: To use the service, you must have the following environment variables defined in your bash profile.
-- FRB_VOE_TNS_API_KEY
-- FRB_VOE_TNS_BOT_NAME
-- FRB_VOE_TNS_BOT_ID
-- FRB_VOE_EMAIL_ADDRESS
-- FRB_VOE_EMAIL_PASSWORD